samsonos/php_fs/readme.md

   public $bucket = '...';
 }
 ```
-> You can define any public field in Config ancestor class and it will be automatically passed to internal file service handle as configuration.
+> You can define any public field in \samson\core\Config ancestor class and it will be automatically passed to internal file service handle as configuration.

 ## Usage